DianaDishman-NOAA/NOAATechMemoStarterKit/README.md

     - **header.yaml**, a nifty thing that makes sure all of the same bibliographys, styles, etc. are used throughout the report for all of the RMarkdown files.
     - **word-styles-reference.docx**, defines all of the style guide stuff (e.g., H1, p, footnotes) for the word document.

+## Tips and Tricks

+**1. On your keyboard, press 'Shift' + 'Control' + 'O'.** This will open the report outline to the right of this window.
+Here you can see the complete layout of this script (and all scripts) and thus, this report you are creating!

 ## Citations/Work Cited